polyurichard/lectures/OOD/oo.md

 ```

-By using interfaces instead of inheritance provides enhanced flexibility, modularity, and maintainability.
+Using interfaces instead of inheritance provides enhanced flexibility, modularity, and maintainability.
 - Classes like `Player`, `Monster`, and `NPC` can implement multiple interfaces, allowing for a mix-and-match approach to functionality.
 - This design enables classes to implement only the behaviors they need, avoiding the constraints and potential complexity of a rigid inheritance hierarchy.
-- It leads to a system that is easier to extend and adapt, with loosely coupled, interchangeable components.
+- The interface contains only the definitions of the methods, not the implementation.
+The subclasses are coupled only to the interface, not to the implementation.
+In other words, the issue that the changes in the implementation of superclasses may affect the subclasses is avoided.
+Remark: The dependency on an interface is considered a loosely coupled relationship.

 ## Interface Segregation Principle (ISP)

 The Interface Segregation Principle states that no client should be forced to depend on methods it does not use.
-- **Segregate Interfaces**: Instead of having a single large interface for all actions a character can perform, break it down into smaller interfaces.
+-  Instead of having a single large interface for all actions a character can perform, break it down into smaller interfaces.
 For example, `Attackable` for attack actions, `Talkable` for talking actions, etc.
 - **Implement Only What Is Needed**: Each type of character (like Monster, Player, NPC) should only implement the interfaces that are relevant to it.
 For instance, a Monster might only implement `Attackable` and not `Talkable`.

 This approach makes your code more flexible and maintainable.
 If you need to add a new type of action, you can create a new interface without modifying existing interfaces or classes that don’t need that action.